PritenMakwana44/the-meditation-club/README.md

 The meditation club is a place where anyone can become free from stress and become happier in their life.
 The club not only holds meditation lessons, but also holds two talks a week about ancient indian wisdom.
 With a combination of knowledge and meditation one can become happy.

+This website allows one to get a basic understanding of what the meditation club is, along with the timetable for the clubs events.
+The website allows one to sign up.
+Lastly the website shows social media links in the contact section to get in touch.

 INSERT SCREENSHOT HERE OF WEBSITE